Welcome to Let’s Get Lost, home of The Lost Supper Club!

 Most issues include:

-As a supper club member, you’ll find inspiration from other cooks and bakers from across the country.
-Food is an enormous part of our individual and collective history and one way to learn about people is to step into their kitchens.
+Food is an enormous part of our individual and collective history and one way to learn about people is to step into their kitchens and share a meal.
 That’s what we do here.

 The Lost Supper Club is for everyone who:

-The 2025 cookbook project will be shaped and influenced by the stories and recipes from Supper Club members that I meet on the road as we travel around the country.
+The 2025 cookbook project, The Year of The Supper Club, will be shaped and influenced by the stories and recipes from Supper Club members that I meet on the road as we travel around the country.

 Come along with me as I travel to all of these places and learn how to cook the kinds of foods that offer a peak into the regional geography and culture.